Whatsapp Icon

 STAGE III RECTAL CANCER TREATMENT

 Chemotherapy, radiation therapy, and surgery can treat most people with stage III rectal cancer, but the order of these treatments can vary.
 Chemo is most commonly offered first alongside radiation therapy (called chemoradiation).
 This will shrink cancer, also making removing larger tumours easier.
-It also reduces the risk of cancer arising in the pelvic.
-Giving radiation before surgery often appears to cause fewer complications than the following surgery.
+It also reduces the risk of cancer arising in the pelvis.
+Giving radiation before surgery often appears to cause fewer complications than following surgery.
 Surgery is accompanied by chemoradiation to kill the rectal tumour and adjacent lymph nodes.

 STAGE IV RECTAL CANCER TREATMENT